alipala/language-tutor/README.md

 - **Music** 🎵: Talk about music genres, artists, concerts, and preferences
 - **Technology** 💻: Discuss gadgets, apps, innovations, and digital trends
 - **Environment & Nature** 🌳: Explore environmental issues, sustainability, and the natural world
+- **Custom Topic** 🔍: Enter any topic of your interest and the tutor will use web search to provide up-to-date information

 You can also choose to skip topic selection for a free-form conversation.

 ### Conversation Flow
 1. Select your target language (Dutch or English)
-2. Choose a conversation topic (optional)
+2. Choose a conversation topic or enter a custom topic with the web search feature
 3. Select your proficiency level (A1-C2)
 4. Start a voice conversation with the language tutor
 5. Practice speaking and receive feedback appropriate to your level